RedSquirrrel/todo/tasks.md

 ## See hover states for all interactive elements on the page; - DONE

-Filter by all/active/complete todos; ...
+## Filter by all/active/complete todos - DONE